Qualified applicants must meet one of the following criteria and pass prerequisite courses listed below.

 * Must have been taken within seven years from date of application.

 The Admissions Committee reserves the right to limit the number of interviews to twice the size of the incoming class.

 Please read the School of Radiation Therapy Prerequisite Course and Degree Checklist.

 School of Radiation Therapy Technical Standards

 Applicants must perform medical procedures with accuracy and precision.
 The nature of the work is such that speed, safety and accuracy are essential skills.
-While failure to perform these essential functions may not prevent individuals from practicing in the clinical setting, lack of any or all of these abilities may prove challenging to the work experience and may compromise patient safety or the diagnostic value of procedures.
+While failure to perform these essential functions may not prevent individuals from practicing in the clinical setting, lack of any or all of these abilities may prove challenging to the work experience and may compromise patient safety and treatment.

 Please read the School of Radiation Therapy Program Technical Standards (pdf).